Romaine Brooks: Legacy and modern criticism

 Brooks's realistic style may have led many art critics to dismiss her, and by the 1960s her work was largely forgotten.
 The revival of figurative painting since the 1980s, and new interest in the exploration of gender and sexuality through art, have led to a reassessment of her work.
 She is now seen as a precursor of present-day artists whose works depict gender variance and transgender themes.
 Critics have described her portraits of the 1920s as a "sly celebration of gender-bending as a kind of heroic act" and as creating "the first visible Sapphic stars in the history of modernism."

 Brooks's portraits starting with her 1914 self-portrait extending through The Cross of France have been interpreted as creating new images of strong women.
 The portraits of the 1920s in particular—cross-dressed and otherwise—portray their subjects as powerful, self-confident, and fearless.
 One critic compared them to the faces on Mount Rushmore.
 Brooks seems to have seen her portraits in this light.
 According to a memoir by Natalie Barney, one woman complained, upon seeing her portrait, "You haven't beautified me", to which Brooks replied "I have ennobled you."

 Brooks did not always ennoble her subjects.
 Inherited wealth freed her from the need to sell her paintings; she did not care whether she pleased her sitters or not, and her wit, when unleashed, could be devastating.
 A striking example is her 1914–1915 portrait of Elsie de Wolfe, an interior designer who she felt had copied her monochromatic color schemes.
 Brooks painted de Wolfe porcelain-pale, in an off-white dress and a bonnet resembling a shower cap; a white ceramic goat placed on a table at her elbow seems to mimic her simpering expression.

 One of Brooks's more analyzed paintings, a 1924 portrait of Una, Lady Troubridge, has been seen as everything from an image of female self-empowerment to a caricature.
 Art critic Michael Duncan sees the painting as making fun of Troubridge's "dandified appearance", while for Meryle Secrest it is "a tour de force of ironic commentary".
 Laura Doan, pointing out newspaper and magazine articles from 1924 in which high collars, tailored satin jackets, and watch fobs are described as the latest in women's wear, describes Troubridge as having a "keen fashion sense and an eye for sartorial detail".
 But, these British fashions may not have been favored in Paris; Natalie Barney and others in her circle considered Troubridge's outfits ridiculous.
 Brooks expressed her own view in a letter to Barney: "Una is funny to paint.
 Her get-up is remarkable.
 She will live perhaps and cause future generations to smile."

-In 2016, Smithsonian magazine featured an exhibition of the art of Romaine Brooks, declaring "The world is finally ready to understand Romaine Brooks."
+In 2016, Smithsonian magazine featured an exhibition The Art of Romaine Brooks that was on view at the Smithsonian American Art Museum; the article declared "The world is finally ready to understand Romaine Brooks."